OTDA Home How to Apply for Services

 How do I apply for the Home Energy Assistance Program?

-- The Heating Equipment Repair and Replacement Component of the 2012-13 HEAP season closed February 1, 2013.
+- The Heating Equipment Repair and Replacement Benefit Component of the 2013-14 HEAP season opens November 12, 2013.

 Low-income New Yorkers may apply for the Home Energy Assistance Program (HEAP) regular benefit, when HEAP is open, by mail, in person at your local social services office, or over the internet.